spiral/docs/components/entity.md

 ```

 ### Get all Entity fields
-In many cases we would like to get every model field in array form, we can use method `getFields` for such purposes:
+In many cases, we would like to get every model field in an array form.
+We can use the method `getFields` for these purposes:

 ```php
 dump($entity->getFields());
 ```

-> Attention, resulted array will include field accessors (see below), plus every field will be passed thought it's associated getter (see below).
+> The resulting array will include the field accessors (see below).
+Plus every field will be passed through it's associated getter (see below).

 ### Set Model field
-To set value of desired model field we can use obviously named method `setField`:
+To set the value of a desired model field, we can use `setField`:

 ```php
 $entity->setField('thing', 199.00);